Topic Description Scope:

 Objectives pursued and expected results:

-Description of the activities to be funded under the call for proposals:
+Description of the activities to be funded under this topic: